kglw-dot-net/phase1/setlists/_posts/2019-10-15-alcatraz-milan-italy.md

 19. Murder of the Universe

-Note: 'The Great Chain of Being' was on the printed setlist before 'Hot Water'.
-'Venusian 2', 'Hell', and portions from 'The Bitter Boogie' from this show are featured in the 'Chunky Shrapnel' concert film.
+Note: 'Venusian 2', 'Hell', and portions from 'The Bitter Boogie' from this show are featured in the 'Chunky Shrapnel' concert film.